metio/terraform-provider-k8s/docs/data-sources/gitops_hybrid_cloud_patterns_io_pattern_v1alpha1_manifest.md

 - `origin_revision` (String) Branch, tag or commit in the upstream git repository.
 Does not support short-sha's.
 Default to HEAD
 - `poll_interval` (Number) Interval in seconds to poll for drifts between origin and target repositories.
 Default: 180 seconds
 - `target_revision` (String) Branch, tag, or commit to deploy.
 Does not support short-sha's.
 Default: HEAD
 - `token_secret` (String) Optional.
 K8s secret name where the info for connecting to git can be found.
-The supported secrets are modeled after the private repositories in argo (https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#repositories) currently ssh and username+password are supported
+The supported secrets are modeled after theprivate repositories in argo (https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#repositories)currently ssh and username+password are supported
 - `token_secret_namespace` (String) Optional.
 K8s secret namespace where the token for connecting to git can be found